oracle/weblogic-kubernetes-operator/documentation/staging/content/security/openshift.md

 #### Security requirements to run WebLogic in OpenShift

-WebLogic Kubernetes Operator images starting with version 3.1 and WebLogic Server images obtained from Oracle Container Registry after August 2020 have an `oracle` user with UID 1000 with the default group set to `root`.
+WebLogic Kubernetes Operator images starting with version 3.1 and WebLogic Server or Fusion Middleware Infrastructure images obtained from Oracle Container Registry after August 2020 have an `oracle` user with UID 1000 with the default group set to `root`.

 Here is an excerpt from a standard WebLogic [Dockerfile](https://github.com/oracle/docker-images/blob/master/OracleWebLogic/dockerfiles/12.2.1.4/Dockerfile.generic#L89)